chrissix666/Jellyfin-VideoOSD-Artwork-Display/README.md

 ---

+Note:<br>
-Note: This script is compatible with the [Jellyfin-VideoOSD-CustomOnOff-Menu](https://github.com/chrissix666/Jellyfin-VideoOSD-CustomOnOff-Menu).
+This script is compatible with the [Jellyfin-VideoOSD-CustomOnOff-Menu](https://github.com/chrissix666/Jellyfin-VideoOSD-CustomOnOff-Menu).<br>
+This script is also compatible with [Bulk-ClearlogoCreator-FromFonts](https://github.com/chrissix666/PythonScript-Bulk-ClearlogoCreator-FromFonts).

 # Jellyfin VideoOSD Artwork Display